Updated April 2, 2019

-It may sometimes be referred to as the “love drug” or the “hug drug”, but ecstasy around the world is getting stronger, deadlier, and even more popular than ever, leading many to struggle with ecstasy addiction.
+It may sometimes be referred to as the “love drug” or the “hug drug,” but ecstasy around the world is getting stronger, deadlier, and even more popular than ever, leading many to struggle with ecstasy addiction.

 In reality, pure ecstasy should include only one ingredient: MDMA.
-Instead, drugs today have been filled with various toxic substitutes including amphetamines, piperazine, and various other chemicals undetectable at face-value.
+Instead, drugs today have been filled with various toxic substitutes including amphetamines, piperazine, and various other chemicals undetectable at face value.

-To learn more about the inconsistent purity of ecstasy on the market today, we utilized data from the independent testing program EcstasyData.org which regularly collects and reviews new batches of the drug to test for new and harmful substances.
+To learn more about the inconsistent purity of ecstasy on the market today, we utilized data from the independent testing program EcstasyData.org, which regularly collects and reviews new batches of the drug to test for new and harmful substances.
 Impure ecstasy can cause serious health concerns for those struggling with ecstasy addiction.
-Want to know which states have the highest volumes of impure ecstasy in the country and what you might be able to do to identify these sometimes lethal additives?
+Want to know which states have the highest volumes of impure ecstasy in the U.S. and what you might be able to do to identify these sometimes lethal additives?
 Read on to find out.

 Despite common misconceptions that drugs in America marketed as “Molly” are considered pure MDMA (a drug originally developed as a medication to help treat depression), few actually are, making it a tricky situation from users who would benefit from ecstasy rehab.
 In some states across the country it’s even less likely that drugs being sold as ecstasy contain even a fraction of ingredients users may be anticipating.
-In 26 states our research revealed drugs samples were even less pure than the national average.
+In 26 states, our research revealed that drug samples were even less pure than the national average.

 In 2013, drug samples tested by EcstasyData.org revealed that drugs being sold and marketed as “Molly” or ecstasy were more likely to contain zero traces of MDMA than to be pure or even a mixture of MDMA and other substances.
 Since then, the number of pure MDMA samples has been on the rise.

 Today, ecstasy pills, liquids, and tabs aren’t just more likely to be pure – they’re generally stronger too, making ecstasy rehab even more necessary.
 Research has shown that today’s ecstasy is roughly five times the strength of similarly branded drugs in 2009 – occasionally creating a lethal dosage.
-While pill testing kits have become a popular resource at music festivals and clubs where ecstasy is more popular, those kits won’t help users identify the strength level of MDMA present in their drugs.
+While pill testing kits have become a popular resource at music festivals and clubs where ecstasy is more popular, these kits won’t help users identify the strength level of MDMA present in their drugs.
 While previous years saw ecstasy that was often so diluted with unknown chemicals that true MDMA was less likely to present, today’s concerns have become even more difficult to detect in advance.

-Seeing the Signs
+Reading the Signs

 Pills with the Mercedes, Mitsubishi, and Honda logos were often the most likely to contain no traces of MDMA, while Toyota and Maserati pills were more commonly found mixed with other substances rather than pure MDMA.